billchaison/KeyStoned/README.md

 ![alt text](https://github.com/billchaison/KeyStoned/blob/master/ks2.png)

-Using netcat, connect to the Key Systems box on TCP port 1010 and wait for successful administrator access to me logged.
-Note the session ID (sid) in the output.
+Using netcat, connect to the Key Systems box on TCP port 1010 and wait for successful administrator access to be logged.
+Note the session ID (sid) in the output.  (in this example the sid is 1699452270)

 ![alt text](https://github.com/billchaison/KeyStoned/blob/master/ks3.png)